dbt-labs/hub.getdbt.com/CONTRIBUTING.md

 ```

 ## Use with `dbt deps` from dbt Core

+### Using the dbt CLI in Docker

+If you're using the `docker-compose` setup described in the "Using Docker" section, you can run `docker-compose run dbt-core deps` to run deps on the project in the `tests/sample_project` directory.

+### Using dbt CLI installed locally

 **Note:** Make sure to remember to unset any environment variables that you set once you are done! `unset YOUR_VARIABLE_NAME_HERE` should work in bash/zsh. [`direnv`](https://direnv.net/) is one option for loading/unloading environment variables automatically when entering/exiting a directory.